 THE BENEDICTINE ORDER

 Around 530 A.D., Benedict and his disciples established a mountain community at Monte Cassino where he lived until his death.
-It was here that Benedict composed his “Rules for Monks,” which is now referred to as the Rule of St. Benedict.
+It was here that Benedict composed his rules for monks which we now know as "The Rule of St. Benedict."
 In these rules, Benedict established precepts for monastic life, which included:

 The dignity of work